JoseLopez36/FlyChams-ROS2-v1.4.0/ros2_ws/src/flychams_bringup/README.md

   - Target nodes
   - Dashboard nodes

-- `rviz.launch.py` - Launches RViz2 with appropriate configuration
+- `rviz.launch.py` - Convenience launch for launching RViz2 with appropriate configuration

 - `rosbag.launch.py` - Convenience launch for recording system data to a rosbag file

+- `airsim_settings.launch.py` - Convenience launch for creating AirSim settings JSON file

 ### Setup Nodes

 Setup nodes are responsible for initializing the system and preparing it for runtime operation:

-1. **RegistratorNode** - The main registration node that manages other registration modules:
+1. **Registrator** - The main registration node that manages other registration modules:
    - Registers agents, targets, and clusters based on configuration
    - Initializes external tools (e.g. AirSim)

-2. **AirSim Settings Parser** - Utility for parsing mission configurations:
+2. **AirSim Settings** - Utility for parsing mission configurations:
    - Generates AirSim settings JSON file based on the parsed configuration

 ### Runtime Nodes